nsaunders/writing/posts/css-madness-to-hooks/index.md

 ### Usage

-Anywhere you find a style object that you'd like to enhance with hooks, you can simply "wrap" it in a call to the `hooks` function:
+Anywhere you find a style object that you'd like to enhance with hooks, you can simply "wrap" it in a call to the `css` function:

 ```tsx
 function Button(props: Props) {